shigeyf/vue-plugin-boilerplate/README.md

 This is a boilerplate project repository for Vue.js v3.x sample plugin package.

 This project is created with NPM workspace feature.
 The sample plugin package is located under `packages\` folder.
+There are two packages under this project:

+- `packages/vue-sample-plugin`: a project for sample plugin
+- `packages/vue-app`: a project for sample app

 All tools for development are added to the `package.json` in the root folder.
 The following tools for dev are added: